Petr Aven

-Aven is believed to be a member of Russian leader Vladimir Putin's inner circle.
+Aven is a member of Russian leader Vladimir Putin's inner circle.
+Aven has met with Putin regularly, including soon after the Russian invasion in Ukraine.
 He is one of many Russian oligarchs named in the Countering America's Adversaries Through Sanctions Act, CAATSA.
-In 2022, Aven was included in EU sanctions imposed in the wake of the 2022 Russian invasion of Ukraine.
+In 2022, Aven was included in EU sanctions imposed in the wake of the Russian invasion of Ukraine.
 He criticized the sanctions, alleging that they had been applied on a "spurious and unfounded basis," and filed a lawsuit in the European Court of Justice.

 Early life and education

 Aven was born in Moscow, his father, professor of computer science Oleg Aven, was half Latvian and half Russian, and his mother was from a Jewish family.
 His paternal grandfather Janis Aven or Jānis Avens (lv) was a Latvian rifleman.

 Petr Aven studied at Moscow Physics and Mathematics school №2.
 He graduated from Moscow State University in 1977 and holds a PhD in economics (1980).